wptide/docs/docs/services/api.md

 #### `GET`

-Get an audit for a theme or plugin defined by a project client and slug.
+Get a theme or plugin audit collection for a project client and slug.

 | Parameter | Description |
 | :--- | :--- |